thoughtbot/ios-on-rails/release/ios-on-rails.md

 # A New Xcode Project

 As with any iOS app, the first step is to create a new project in Xcode.
-Create a new, empty project with your own name and identifier.
+Create a new, "Single View Project" with your own name and identifier.
 Running the project for the first time will yield a white screen.

 ![Pick an Empty Application](images/ios_new_xcode_project_1.png)